Kaziranga National Park: Fauna

-Kaziranga contains significant breeding populations of 35 mammalian species, of which 15 are threatened as per the IUCN Red List.
-The park has the distinction of being home to the world's largest population of the Indian rhinoceros (2,401), wild water buffalo (1,666) and eastern swamp deer (468).
+Kaziranga contains significant breeding populations of 35 mammalian species, The park has the distinction of being home to the world's largest population of the Indian rhinoceros (2,401), wild water buffalo (1,666) and eastern swamp deer (468).
 Significant populations of large herbivores include Indian elephants (1,940), sambar (58).
 Small herbivores include the Indian muntjac, Indian boar and Indian hog deer.
 Kaziranga has the largest population of the Wild water buffalo anywhere accounting for about 57% of the world population.
 The Indian rhinoceros, royal Bengal tiger, Asian elephant, wild water buffalo and swamp deer are collectively known as 'Big Five' of Kaziranga.